 Since 1999, Bishop Kelly High School has been offering a summer service immersion experience for incoming seniors as a way of completing the Senior Service Project.
 In years past, groups have worked in Mexico, Guatemala, and most recently New Orleans.
 The goal of the trip is centered on five principles: community, spirituality, service, solidarity, and social justice.

-For the past two years, the group has gone to New Orleans to help with the rebuilding effort.
+Prior to COVID, Bishop Kelly sent students to New Orleans to help with the rebuilding effort.
 Even today, years after Hurricane Katrina ravaged the city of New Orleans, there is still much work to be done.
 Currently, the group is working with The Phoenix of New Orleans, a non-profit dedicated to rebuilding homes that were destroyed by the failure of the levees.